Davidruph/Davidruph/README.md

-- 👋 Hi, I’m @Davidruph, I am a Backend web developer.
+- 👋 Hi, I’m @Davidruph, I am a Full Stack web developer.
 - 👀 I’m interested in building reliable solutions with php, bootstrap, html, css and javascript.
 - 🌱 I’m currently learning backend development using Laravel and react js.
 - 💞️ I’m looking to collaborate on more projects